Igbo calendar: Ọnwa Mbụ

-Ọnwa Abụo
+Ọnwa Abụọ

 This month is dedicated to cleaning and farming.

 Ọnwa Ife Eke

 Is described as the fasting period, usually known as “Ugani” in Igbo meaning 'hunger period'.

 It is the period in which all must fast in sacrificial harmony to the goddess Ani of the Earth.
 Many communities host competitive wrestling events in this month as it is dedicated to finding one's Ikenga through conquering personal and communal struggle.

 Ọnwa Anọ

 Ọnwa Anọ is when the planting of seed yams/yam seeds start.
 In many communities this is the month of the Ekeleke dance festival which emphasizes optimism, sustaining your belief in God through hardships and the coming of better days.

 Ọnwa Agwụ

 Ịgọchi na mmanwụ come out in this month which are adult masquerades. Ọnwa Agwu is the traditional start of the year.
 The Alusi Agwu, after which the month is named, is venerated by the Dibia (priests), by whom Agwu is specifically worshipped, in this month.